-- 1. Preserve and protect the distinctive characteristics and the context of the district, protecting property owners' investments. - 2.
+- Preserve and protect the distinctive characteristics and the context of the district, protecting property owners' investments. - 2.
 Maintain and improve the streetscapes of those buildings and places. - 3.
-Assure that new construction and additions to existing structures are architecturally compatible with existing buildings in the district.
+Assure that new construction projects and additions to existing homes are architecturally compatible with existing buildings in the district.

 Historic preservation zoning is technically referred to by city planners as "overlay" zoning.
 The historic preservation zoning is "overlaid" on top of the existing zoning.
-The existing zoning restrictions are unchanged.
-Instead they are supplemented by the conditions of historic preservation zoning.
+The existing zoning restrictions are unchanged - instead they are supplemented by the conditions of historic preservation zoning.
 The existing zoning requirements control such issues as land use, building setbacks, parking requirements, lot coverage by structures, and building heights.
 Historic preservation zoning overlay zoning does not prevent lot splits.

 HP Zoning and the Tulsa Preservation Commission are governed by the City of Tulsa's Zoning Code.
-Download the Zoning Code at www.tulsapreservationcommission.org/zoning.
+Download the ordinance Zoning Code at www.tulsapreservationcommission. org/zoning.

-Before and after photos of a success story in the Brady Heights Historic District.
+Before and after photos of a recent success story in the Brady Heights Historic District.

-HISTORIC PRESERVATION (HP) PERMIT PROCESS OVERVIEW
+HISTORIC PRESERVATION PERMIT CERTIFICATE OF APPROPRIATENESS PROCESS OVERVIEW

-The Historic Preservation (HP) Permit is the official document issued by the Tulsa Preservation Commission to approve proposed work to historic properties.
+The Historic Preservation (HP) Permit Certificate of Appropriateness (COA) is the official document issued by the Tulsa Preservation Commission to approve proposed work to historic properties.

 The TPC reviews the proposed work to make sure it complies with the design guidelines, in consideration of the needs and desires of the property owner.
-Once the TPC finds that the proposed work meets the design guidelines, a Historic Preservation Permit is issued, and the property owner may begin the work or may apply for a building permit if one is required.
+Once the TPC finds that the proposed work meets the design guidelines, a Certificate of Appropriateness Historic Preservation Permit is issued, and the property owner may begin the work or may apply for a building permit if one is required.